Wednesday, January 25, 2012

 a gift for a friend

 I hate it when the kids are invited to birthday parties.
 Is that bad?
 I hate it because then they want birthday parties of their own, and I hate putting together birthday parties.
 And I also hate buying presents for kids that the last thing they need is another toy.
 That is the story of American kids these days---mine included---they have everything, and the toys drive the parents crazy!!
 So, I tell the kids they have to make the presents for their friends.
 This forces them to be creative and to work on developing a skill.
 Luckily, this particular friend was a girl---they tend to be easier to make gifts for--- and she likes to play with dolls.
 So, Amelia and I put together a little doll quilt.
 She was much more proud of this present than one she would have bought at a store. winter 2012 001 winter 2012 002 We made a gift bag out of newspaper and the kids decorated it.
 Gift plus wrapping = $0. winter 2012 004 You can't beat that.
+Pin It

 Thursday, December 22, 2011